 - Bus accidents

 This is only a sample of potential areas where a personal injury situation might arise.
 Just because your case doesn’t fit into a specific category of claims doesn’t mean you don’t have a legitimate case.
-The best way to find out if you have a personal injury case is to talk with an attorney in your area who knows Georgia personal injury law—like John Foy & Associates.
+The best way to find out if you have a personal injury case is to talk with an attorney in your area who knows Georgia personal injury law

 One of the most-often overlooked requirements of any personal injury case is damages.
-You may have been inconvenienced or upset by what happened, for example, but that alone is not enough for a personal injury case.
-The most common type of damage in a personal injury case is physical damage to your person, which is where this type of case gets its name.
+You may have been inconvenienced by what happened, but that alone is not enough for a case.
+The most common type of damage in a personal injury case is physical damage to your person.
 Generally, a trip to the hospital is enough “harm” to constitute a valid personal injury claim.

 Who Is Involved in a Personal Injury Case?